Welcome back to Flexibility Is Freedom!

 Last month, I also tried out LinkResearchTools which was a fantastic backlink tool for conducting link audits and preparing disavow files.
 It's an expensive one, though ($199/mo).

 Third, I added a few more lifetime deals (LTDs) from Appsumo to my software stack:

 Fourth, I bought a lifetime licence for Molongui to add customizable author boxes to my website.
 This may help demonstrate "E.A.T." as I get more professionals to write for me.

 Sixth, I had two temporary outages at Cloudways.
 Both instances were due to server overload while I was making changes in the Wordpress backend.
 Support increased my server's memory limit from 32MB to 128MB which should resolve this issue.

 As I mentioned last month, I'm looking to bring in professionals to write for my website, including dermatologists, estheticians, and salon owners.

 This may help with E.A.T. (but no guarantees).
 In any case, I onboarded 2 professionals this month that I found through a subreddit forum.

-Next up, I’ll need to develop a writing template/guideline for them to follow.
+Next, I'll need to develop writing guidelines and templates for them to follow.

-I created yet another info article for link building (but haven’t started the outreach yet).
+Separately, I optimized my content with MarketMuse and Frase and created yet another info article for link building (but haven't started the outreach yet).